-In summary, multiple lines of both observational and modelling evidence provide high confidence that the finding that the ocean sink for anthropogenic CO2 has increased quasi-linearly over the past 60 years in response to growing global emissions of anthropogenic CO2 with a mean fraction of 23% of total emissions.
-The high confidence assessment is moderated to medium confidence because of a number of as yet to be adequately unconstrained ocean CO2 flux terms.
+In summary, multiple lines of observational and modelling evidence provide high confidence in the finding that the ocean sink for anthropogenic CO2 has increased quasi-linearly over the past 60 years in response to growing global emissions of anthropogenic CO2, with a mean fraction of 23% of total emissions.
+The high confidence assessment is moderated to medium confidence due to a number of ocean CO2 flux terms yet to be adequately unconstrained.
 Observed changes in the variability of ocean pCO2 and observed reductions in the mean global buffering capacity provide high confidence that the growing CO2 sink is also beginning to drive observable large-scale changes in ocean carbonate chemistry.
-However, there is medium confidence that these changes, which depending on the emissions scenario could drive future ocean feedbacks, are still too small to emerge from the historical multi-decadal observed growth rate of Socean.
+However, there is medium confidence that these changes which, depending on the emissions scenario, could drive future ocean feedbacks, are still too small to emerge from the historical multi-decadal observed growth rate of Socean.

 Land CO2 Fluxes: Historical and Contemporary Variability and Trends

-Trend in Land-Atmosphere CO2 Exchange
+Trend in land–atmosphere CO2 exchange